-The next meeting of the Public Works Board will be Friday, October 4, 2019.
-This meeting will be held at the Ramada Inn in Lacey, WA instead of the Department of Commerce.
+The next meeting of the Public Works Board will be Friday, November 1, 2019.
+This meeting will be at the Lacey Conference Center in the Washington Farm Bureau building.
 More information can be found on our About Us page.

 8/27/19 – The Public Works Board is currently recruiting qualified applicants for its broadband program.
 Click the link below to view qualifications, and to apply.

 8/12/19 – PWB presents a Special Edition Newsletter